MartinMarcellan/MartinMarcellan.github.io/Sprinters.md

 Most of the widely used ELO raking systems, like the one used on chess, are designed to rank by taking into account one versus one matches.
 The sprints are a free for all fight for the win, so another ELO algorithm needs to be used.
 [TrueSkill] (https://trueskill.org/) algorithm was designed by Microsoft to rank Xbox online players with the goal to make more balanced matches.

-Although flat stages tend to be the easiest stages, crashes, flat tyres or bad colocation can make a sprinter miss the fight for the stage and decrease the ELO ranking.
+Although flat stages tend to be the easiest stages, crashes, flat tyres or bad placement can make a sprinter miss the fight for the stage and decrease the ELO ranking.
 As the goal is to determine who is the best sprinter, only the first fifteen riders of each stage have been considered.
 The ranking also considers the importance of the races as the changes in the ranking are bigger when the race is important.

 With all of this said, the tables below show the sprinter ranking at the end of each season since 2021.